Ozzie Albies Player Props: Braves vs. Brewers

-On Friday, Ozzie Albies (.342 slugging percentage in past 10 games, with no homers) and the Atlanta Braves face the Milwaukee Brewers, whose starting pitcher will be Freddy Peralta.
-First pitch is at 8:10 PM ET.
+The Atlanta Braves, including Ozzie Albies (.306 slugging percentage in past 10 games, including zero homers), take on starter Adrian Houser and the Milwaukee Brewers at American Family Field, Saturday at 7:15 PM ET.

 Ozzie Albies Game Info & Props vs. the Brewers